 Individual & Family Therapist

-August Dutt is a Licensed Professional Counselor in Missouri.
-August has worked in nonprofit, community services for over 12 years and as a therapist for the past five.
+August Dutt is a Licensed Professional Counselor in Missouri who joined The Children’s Place team in 2023.
 August is passionate about helping individuals and families affected by difficult life experiences and is a Certified Clinical Trauma Professional trained in Eye Movement Desensitization and Reprocessing (EMDR) and Theraplay.
 August especially enjoys supporting adults and children to heal and grow using sandtray miniatures.

 Olivia Garcia